International Midwifery Pre-registration Program (IMPP)

 Step One – Submit the Application Form

 You will be contacted by the IMPP within one week to inform you of whether you are eligible to proceed with your application.
 If eligible, the program will provide an appointment date for you to attend an admissions process meeting in person, or to have a telephone meeting, or an email exchange to confirm the process, describe all required documents, and to answer any questions you may have.
-Midwifery resources will be recommended at admissions process meeting and orientation weekend.
+Midwifery resources will be recommended once eligibility for application has been confirmed.

 Step Three – Attend Phase 1 Testing – MLPT Oral Midwifery Communication Test and General Knowledge Midwifery Multiple Choice Exam

-Attend Phase 1 Testing, which consists of the 2 hour Midwifery Language Proficiency Test and the 1.5-hour General Knowledge Midwifery Multiple Choice Exam on Monday, April 29, 2019 or Wednesday, May 29, 2019.
+Attend Phase 1 Testing, which consists of the 2 hour Midwifery Language Proficiency Test and the 1.5-hour General Knowledge Midwifery Multiple Choice Exam on Friday, April 17, 2020 or Wednesday, May 20, 2020.
+Choose one Phase 1 testing date only.

 Applicants who score 65 percent or higher in both the test and exam will be eligible to proceed to Phase 2 Testing.
 Applicants are given these results within 48 hours.